Top

 Recent projects we’ve worked on include:

-• Writing hazard and vulnerability assessments for health and medical stakeholders
+• Conducted and written hazard and vulnerability assessments for health and medical stakeholders

-• Hosting “lessons learned” sessions on the Merrimack Valley Gas Explosions
+• Hosted “lessons learned” sessions on the Merrimack Valley Gas Explosions